acislab/HuMaIN_Simulator/README.md

 git clone https://github.com/acislab/HuMaIN_Simulator
 ```
 ### 2) Update the home directory of the simulator.
-In the [Installation_Path]/HuMaIN_Simulator/humain/common/constants.py file, update the value of BASE_DIR to indicated where this directory is located in your computer.
+In the [Installation_Path]/HuMaIN_Simulator/humain/common/constants.py file, update the value of BASE_DIR to the path of the HuMaIN_Simulator in your computer.
 ### 3) Update the PYTHONPATH value.
 Add the HuMaIN_Simulator directory to PYTHONPATH environment variable of your operating system.
 For example, in Ubuntu Linux, add the following line to the ~/.bashrc file:
 ```bash